Fish-Network/docusaurus-deployment/docs/fish-network/fish-network-whitepaper.md

 #### 6.2 Securities Regulation Compliance

+Fish Schools may be regulated as an investment club or a private fund.

 **6.2.1:** **Investment Clubs**

 &#x20;Fish Schools are **capital-pooling** Investment Clubs.
 They are generally unregulated by the SEC as long as they maintain the below characteristics throughout the lifecycle of operation.